in Houston, TX and Online

 You Can’t Make My Pain Go Away

-Grief counseling won’t take your pain away.
-We can’t change what has happened.
-However, grief and bereavement counseling can help you move through the grieving process.
+We can’t change the loss of your loved one.
+However, grief and bereavement counseling can help you move through the grief recovery process.

 When we don’t have support or resources for managing intense pain, we can get stuck.
-Feeling overwhelmed, anxiety and depression, substance abuse, loneliness, low self-esteem and anger are other symptoms that can accompany grief.
-Our goal is to provide you compassionate support and understanding in such a way that it allows you to heal.
+Feeling overwhelmed, anxiety and depression, substance abuse, loneliness, low self-esteem and anger are symptoms that can accompany grief.
+Our goal in grief therapy is to provide you compassionate support and understanding in a safe space so you can heal.

 In sessions, we will work with you to develop coping strategies, move through grief at the right time and pace for you, and ultimately, resolve and integrate your loss.